epiccurious/jade-diy/README.md

 It's not just a risk of someone hacking or altering YOUR device.
 An evil maid can also swap your device with a new malicious device.

-**As a countermeasure, you need to control physical access to your DIY Jade** hardware wallet at all times.
+**You need to control physical access to your DIY Jade** hardware wallet at all times as a countermeasure.
 Keep your DIY Jade locked up in a safe, lockbox, or some other method of restricting access.
 Don't let your house cleaner see your DIY Jade.

 For further reading, please see [[#1]](https://usa.kaspersky.com/blog/fake-trezor-hardware-crypto-wallet/28299/), [[#2]](https://media.ccc.de/v/35c3-9563-wallet_fail), [[#3]](https://blog.trezor.io/psa-non-genuine-trezor-devices-979b64e359a7), [[#4]](https://web.archive.org/web/20220820031918/https://www.reddit.com/r/ledgerwallet/comments/o154gz/comment/h1zagmk/).